I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 These are all mandates.

-They also want to keep their employees, so they want to give them their good employees a raise.
+They also want to keep their employees, so they want to give their good employees a raise.

 Most small businesses, most doctors' offices want to take good care of their employees.

-But when you're constantly taking a loss over time, and you're not getting any kind of a break or any kind of a nothing.
+But when you're constantly taking a loss over time, And you're not getting any kind of a break or any kind of a nothing.

-And believe me, if you mess up on any of these documents, uh, they will be there not only to go over your books, to go over your filing, you will have your fines and your penalties and everything else that you have to deal with with the federal government.
+And believe me, if you mess up on any of these documents, they will be there not only to go over your books, to go over your filing, you will have your fines and your penalties and everything else that you have to deal with with the federal government.

 But this is a major cost.

-You have bureaucrats who know nothing about health care, know nothing how medicine works, how nursing works, how physical physical therapy works, what needs to be done, telling people how to do things.
+You have bureaucrats who know nothing about health care, know nothing how medicine works, how nursing works, how physical therapy works, what needs to be done, telling people how to do things.

 Exactly, Gretchen, because what's going to happen here is people are just going to become budget items.

-The whole and that's your you you your your story about doctors refusing more and more to see Medicare patients is exactly illustrative of that, and that is happening all over the place.
+Your story about doctors refusing more and more to see Medicare patients is exactly illustrative of that, and that is happening all over the place.

-Doctors are looking at patients as budget items, and I can't afford to see this budget.
+I can't afford to see this budget.

 I'm glad you called.

-I really appreciate your holding on to people have been very patient.
+I really appreciate your holding on to it.

-Let's pay attention to a little known fact.
+Let's pay attention to a little-known fact.

 Few of you heard of a bill that passed through the House of Representatives before they took their break this month.